gech71/saccos/documentation/SystemDesign.md

      +-----------------------------------------+-----------------------------+
 ```

+**Data Stores:**
+- **(D1) SACCO DB**: Main PostgreSQL database (Users, Members, Loans, etc.).
+- **(D2) Transactions**: Tables for Loan Repayments within SACCO DB.

 **Flow Description:**
-1. A member submits a loan application.
+1. A member submits a loan application via the UI.
 2. The system checks the member's eligibility against business rules in the database (e.g., savings balance, membership duration).
+This happens within the `addLoan` server action.
-3. A `Loan` record is created with `pending` status.
+3. A `Loan` record is created with a `pending` status.
-4. An admin reviews the pending loan application.
+4. An admin reviews the pending loan application on the "Approve Transactions" page.
 5. The admin approves or rejects the application.
-6. Upon approval, the system updates the loan status to `active` and logs the disbursement.
+6. Upon approval (`approveTransaction` action), the system updates the loan status to `active` and logs the disbursement details.
+An audit log is created.
-7. The member views their loan balance and repayment schedule.
+7. The member views their loan balance and repayment schedule on their profile.
-8. The member (or an admin on their behalf) submits a repayment.
+8. The member (or an admin on their behalf) submits a repayment through the "Loan Repayments" page (`addLoanRepayment` action).
+A `LoanRepayment` record is created with `pending` status.
-9. The repayment is recorded as a `pending` transaction and approved by an admin.
+9. The repayment is reviewed and approved by an admin on the "Approve Transactions" page.
-10. Upon approval, the loan's `remainingBalance` is updated in the database.
+10. Upon approval, the `Loan`'s `remainingBalance` is updated in the database, and an audit log is created.

 ---